SeraVault/usb-enforcer/README.md

 USB data loss prevention for Linux desktops: plaintext USB mass-storage devices are forced read-only, while LUKS2-encrypted devices can be unlocked and mounted writable.
 A Python daemon watches udev, enforces block-level `ro`, publishes DBus events, and drives a minimal notification bridge plus a GTK wizard for encryption/unlock flows.

+**Available as RPM and DEB packages** for easy installation on Fedora, RHEL, Debian, Ubuntu, and derivatives.
+Both standard (online) and bundled (offline/airgapped) package variants are provided.

 ## How It Works
 - **Udev backstop:** `deploy/udev/49-usb-encryption-enforcer.rules` marks USB partitions with filesystems read-only (excludes LUKS and dm-crypt mappers).
 Automount is disabled for plaintext via `deploy/udev/80-udisks2-usb-encryption-enforcer.rules`, but encrypted/mapped devices keep automount enabled.
 - **Polkit policy:** `deploy/polkit/49-usb-encryption-enforcer.rules` denies `rw` mounts/remounts for plaintext USB and LUKS1 devices (ro is allowed).
 A permissive rule also allows udisks encryption/mount actions so the daemon/UI can operate.